Christin Carmichael Greb

-Christin Carmichael Greb is a Canadian realtor and former politician who represented Ward 16 Eglinton—Lawrence on Toronto City Council from 2014 to 2018.
+Christin Carmichael Greb is an active board member, Canadian realtor and former politician who represented Ward 16 Eglinton—Lawrence on Toronto City Council from 2014 to 2018.

 Background

 She is the daughter of former Don Valley West Member of Parliament John Carmichael.
-Prior to entering politics, she was a business analyst at Bombardier Aerospace.
+Prior to entering politics, she was involved in the automotive industry and as a business analyst at Bombardier Aerospace.

 Political career

 Carmichael Greb was elected following the 2014 municipal election.